reiinakano/tfjs-rock-paper-scissors/README.md

 This repository contains a demo written with TensorFlow.js that lets users play Rock Paper Scissors with their browser.

+You can run it immediately in your browser by going to https://reiinakano.github.io/tfjs-rock-paper-scissors/.

 To run it locally, you must install Yarn and run the following command to get all the dependencies.

 ```bash